-- (3) Service in the Armed Forces of the United States or employment by the United States as a civilian in longshore operations in World War II and the Korean War that occurs after registration shall be considered qualifying time. - (4) When any watchman is absent less than the full calendar year, he shall receive only proportionate credit for qualifying time. - (5) Watchmen earning a vacation based on item 10 shall have that year considered a year of service.

-c.
-Vacation Procedure

-- (1) Each registered watchman entitled to a vacation shall take his vacation when scheduled. - (2) A registered watchman whose registration is cancelled after he shall have fulfilled all requirements for vacation during the previous payroll year shall receive vacation pay at the time agreed to by the parties. - (3) If a registered watchman dies after he has worked the required hours for a vacation, his vacation pay will be paid to his widow or beneficiary. - (4) If a registered watchman retired under the ILWU-PMA Pension Plan after he has worked the required hours for a vacation, he shall receive his vacation pay at the time agreed to by the parties as set forth in Item d-4.
+- (3) Service in the Armed Forces of the United States or employment by the United States as a civilian in longshore operations in World War II and the Korean War that occurs after registration shall be considered qualifying time. - (4) When any watchman is absent less than the full calendar year, he shall receive only proportionate credit for qualifying time. - (5) Watchmen earning a vacation based on Item (a) 10 shall have that year considered a year of service. - c.
+Vacation Procedure - (1) Each registered watchman entitled to a vacation shall take his vacation when scheduled. - (2) A registered watchman whose registration is cancelled after he shall have fulfilled all requirements for vacation during the previous payroll year shall receive vacation pay at the time agreed to by the parties. - (3) If a registered watchman dies after he has worked the required hours for a vacation, his vacation pay will be paid to his widow or beneficiary. - (4) If a registered watchman retired under the ILWU-PMA Pension Plan after he has worked the required hours for a vacation, he shall receive his vacation pay at the time agreed to by the parties as set forth in Item d. - d.
+Administration the eligibility for such vacation to be fixed in accordance with Section 10, and the individual share of each employer to be determined as follows: